achenxu/adidas-order-checker/README.md

 # adidas-order-checker
 Checks the status of adidas online orders

-At the moment this only works for adidas UK and US.
+At the moment this only works for adidas UK, US and DE.
 If someone can provide me with an order # and email for their locale then I can add support for it :)

 Instructions:
 - Git clone into the repository or download the zip file